 RBC slabs are economical and slightly cheaper than RCC slabs due to the following factors:

-- In RBC slabs, less concrete volume is used due to the usage of bricks.
+- In RBC slabs, less substantial volume is used due to using bricks.

 - Less steel reinforcement quantity because bricks require wider gaps

 Due to the above factors, reinforced brick concrete slabs are 20% cheaper than reinforced cement concrete slabs.
-The owners of the house don’t need to do much to build a house.
+The house owners don’t need to do much to build a house.
 Contractors are given resources to design a building and work on it.
 Self-awareness of the construction materials and processes is needed.
 The right material is important when planning the construction process.